Description of Physiotherapy

 The Description defines what physiotherapy is, the methods physiotherapists use, and the purpose for physiotherapists’ action.
 ‘It is complementary to other documents that ground and guide physiotherapy practice such as the Essential Competency Profile for Physiotherapists in Canada (ACCPAP, Alliance, CPA & CCPUP, 2009) and the Entry-to- Practice Physiotherapy Curriculum: Content Guidelines for Canadian University Programs (CCPUP, CPA, Alliance & ACCPAP, 2009).

-The heart of the physiotherapy profession... is understanding how and why movement and function take place.
-Physiotherapists are highly skilled and autonomous health professionals who provide safe, quality client-centred physiotherapy through a commitment to service availability, accessibility and excellence.
+The heart of the physiotherapy profession is understanding how and why movement and function take place.
+Physiotherapists are highly skilled and autonomous health professionals who provide safe, quality client-centered physiotherapy through a commitment to service availability, accessibility and excellence.